kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 GMail's first problem is UX speed, and it's been well documented by others. \[1\]

-The second is frequent, massive lags in delivery time.
+The second is a sporadic but massive delivery lag.
 Where emails arrive in my inbox hours after they were sent.

 This is a problem with Google's mail servers.
-Here's an example of a delayed email, with headers parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/):
+Here's an example of an email with a 2 hour delivery lag (headers parsed by Google's [header analyzer](https://toolbox.googleapps.com/apps/messageheader/)):

 <a href="/gmail_lag_full.jpg"><img src="/gmail_lag_small.jpg"></a>

 This particular email was so important that I had to get on the phone with the sender.
 He forwarded 4 additional copies (!) that also had 2 hour delays on them.
-This even happens with people I email 20 times a day (my co-founders). \[2\]

 This issue has happened 2-3 times in the past month.
 When it happens, it affects 20-30% of the emails coming into my inbox.
 Attachments seem to have no impact.
+The sender has no impact either- it happens with people I email 20 times a day. \[2\]

 I'm not sure about prevalence; in fact, one of my motivations in writing this is to see how many other people this is happening to.

 Please fix it Google.
 And if you can't, do two things: